rulixiang/MtS-WH-Dataset/README.md

 ### Copyright
 Copyright &copy; 2019 [SIGMA Lab](http://sigma.whu.edu.cn/) (Sensing Intelligence, Geoscience and MAchine learning lab, Wuhan University, China).

-The MtS-WH dataset is only aothurized to be used in scientific research and academic papers.If you have any other questions about this dataset in your research, please contact us: chen.wu@whu.edu.cn
+The MtS-WH dataset is only aothurized to be used in scientific research and academic papers.
+If you have any other questions about this dataset in your research, please contact us: chen.wu@whu.edu.cn